aaron-lau/aaron-gatsby-blog/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into the repository and start it up.

     ```shell
     cd aaron-blog/